A climate action evanston program

 Larry Heaney is the Negaunee Curator of Mammals at the Field Museum of Natural History in Chicago.
 He teaches and advises students at the University of Chicago and University of the Philippines, and is a Research Fellow at the Philippine National Museum of Natural History.
 His research has focused on the natural history, taxonomy, and conservation of small mammals in the midwestern US and in the Philippines, where he and his collaborators have discovered and formally described over 50 previously unknown species of mammals.
 He has lived in Evanston for 29 years.

-Natural Habitat Evanston, a program of Climate Action Evanston, is an all-volunteer community group of about 900 members, spreading the word on creating habitat for insects, birds, and other wildlife.
+We are an all-volunteer community group of about 1,500 members, spreading the word on creating habitat for insects, birds, and other wildlife.
 We aim to change the culture of lawns: leaving your leaves is the simplest first step; the second step is adding a native shrub or tree to shrink your lawn.
-We show how to transition from turf with low-cost cardboard methods, which keystone native plants to choose for year-round forage, that insects chewing on leaves is a ‘win’ (rather than cause to reach for pesticide), how turning off unnecessary lights saves insect and birds (and human health), and how to make your windows bird-friendly (because if you are going to invite birds to your yard, let them visit safely).
-We plant a lot of native trees and shrubs, especially at schools and in the 5th Ward.
+We show how to transition from turf with low-cost cardboard methods, which keystone native plants to choose, that insects chewing on leaves is a ‘win’ (don't reach for pesticide), how turning off unnecessary lights saves insects and birds (and human health), and how to make your windows bird-friendly (because if you are going to invite birds to your yard, give them safe passage).
+We plant a lot of native trees and shrubs, especially at schools, parks and in the 2nd and 5th Wards.
+We encourage people to think outside the lawn with No Mow May.
+Our Pollinator Pledge is a central focus of all our outreach and education, and a great way to spread the word to your neighbors.